Pkrysinski/portfolio-week2/README.md

 .TODO-GENERAL {
         >Maybe make each of the About Me, My Work, and Contact Info sections have their own boxs.
+            -DONE
         >Create a footer and add a button "Back to Top" or something.
-        >Add info in the "Contact Info section"
+        >Add info in the "Contact Info" section
     }